NotInterestedPirralho/TopDownShooter/README.md

 Finally, ensuring that the bullet fired in the correct direction the player was facing was particularly difficult.

+We had plans to associate the username with the score obtained.
+However, we only realized this requirement when the project was nearly complete.
+To address this, we would have needed to change the way the database stored the data.
+Given that we had already met the requirements for this part of the project, we decided to leave it as it was.

 ---
 ## Conclusions